catalyzeio/stratum-docs/on-boarding.md

 - Agreed to the contract
 - Provisioned your environment

-The very last step is to deploy your code!
+The next step is to deploy your code!
 So let's do exactly that.

 The very first thing you need to do is install the latest version of the Datica Platform CLI.
 Head over to our [downloads page](https://github.com/daticahealth/cli/releases) to find the associated binary for your system.